kartikkapoortech/kartikkapoortech/README.md

 ## 📈 Highlights
 ✅ Delivered **15+ websites** optimized for speed, SEO, and lead generation.
-✅ Helped businesses **increase revenue** with tailored web solutions.
+✅ Helped businesses **increase revenue** with tailored web solution.
 ✅ Experience in **automation, integrations, and scalable architecture**.
 ✅ Known for being an **enthusiastic learner & strong problem solver**.